WilliamShih9/CS598Project/README.md

 This project is a reproduction of the results presented in the paper
 * **Bai, T., Vucetic, S., Improving Medical Code Prediction from Clinical Text via Incorporating Online Knowledge Sources, The Web Conference (WWW'19), 2019.**

 as well as an idea of implementing the most up to date Wikipedia articles.
 Table 4 and Figure 3 from the original paper are attempted to be replicated with this project.
+The trained parameters (pre-trained) of the best model "KSI_CAML" is provided here.

 ## Links